gbmhunter/blog/content/electronics/general/kicad/a-beginners-intro-to-kicad/_index.md

 ## Configuring The Global Symbol Library Table

-{{% img src="kicad-configure-global-symbol-library-table.png" width="500px" caption="The pop-up that occurs when you run KiCAD for the first time." %}}
+{{% img src="kicad-configure-global-symbol-library-table.png" width="500px" caption="The pop-up that occurs when you run KiCad for the first time." %}}

 ## Schematics